MicrosoftDocs/power-platform/power-platform/admin/manage-copilot-studio-messages-capacity.md

 ## Capacity summary

-When viewing the Copilot Studio summary, the following cards are displayed and provide information to you.
+When viewing the Copilot Studio summary, the following cards are displayed in the **Capacity summary** section on the page and provide information to you.

 ## Pay-as-you-go messages
 This card displays the count of active billing plans with the Copilot Studio meter applied, along with the month-to-date total of Copilot Studio message units billed to these plans.